Roman Catholic Diocese of Memphis: History

-1800 to 1970
+1800 to 1900

 In 1808, Pope Pius VII erected the Diocese of Bardstown, a huge diocese in the American South and Midwest.
 The new state of Tennessee was part of this diocese.
 Pope Gregory XVI erected the Diocese of Nashville in 1837, taking all of Tennessee from the Diocese of Bardstown.

 The Memphis area and western Tennessee would remain part of the Diocese of Nashville for the next 133 years.
+In 1840, Bishop Richard Pius Miles of Nashville erected St. Peter Parish, the first in Memphis.St.
+Mary's Parish was established in Jackson around 1867, the first in that community.Miles in 1851 requested that the Dominican Sisters in Springfield send a contingent to Memphis to establish an orphanage.
+The sisters founded the first Catholic school in Memphis, St. Agnes Academy for girls.Today it is St. Agnes Academy-St. Dominic School.
+St. Peter's Orphanage in Memphis was started by the Dominicans in 1852.

 The De La Salle Christian Brothers opened Christian Brothers College in Memphis in 1871.
-It is today Christian Brothers University.
+It is today Christian Brothers University.The Sisters of St. Francis in 1885 opened St. Joseph Hospital in Memphis.
+It later merged with Baptist Memorial Hospital-Memphis.

-1970 to 1982
+1900 to 1980

-Pope Paul VI erected the Diocese of Memphis on June 20, 1970, removing its present territory from the Diocese of Nashville and making it a suffragan of the Archdiocese of Louisville.
-The pope appointed Reverend Carroll Dozier of the Diocese of Richmond as the first bishop of Memphis.
+St. Ann Church, the first in Bartlett, was dedicated in 1952.Pope Paul VI erected the Diocese of Memphis on June 20, 1970, removing its present territory from the Diocese of Nashville and making it a suffragan of the Archdiocese of Louisville.
+The pope appointed Carroll Dozier of the Diocese of Richmond as the first bishop of Memphis.

-During his tenure, Dozier implemented the reforms of the Second Vatican Council, including insisting on liturgical changes and giving more important roles to the laity in diocesan affairs.
+During his tenure, Dozier implemented the reforms of the Second Vatican Council of the early 1960s.
+These included liturgical changes and more important roles for the laity in diocesan affairs.
 He also established the diocesan Housing Corporation, the local affiliate of Catholic Charities, the Ministry to the Sick, and a weekly newspaper called Common Sense.

 In 1970, Dozier celebrated two masses of reconciliation in Memphis and Jackson for lapsed Catholics; he gave general absolution to those in attendance.
-Dozier retired in 1982.
+Incarnation Parish was founded in Collierville in 1978.Dozier retired as bishop of Memphis in 1982.

-1982 to 2016
+1980 to 2000

 In 1982, Pope John Paul II appointed Auxiliary Bishop James Stafford of the Archdiocese of Baltimore as the second bishop of Memphis.
 During his tenure, Stafford revised the structure of the Pastoral Office, improved the fiscal conditions of the diocese, and concentrated on the evangelization of African Americans.
 The pope named Stafford as archbishop of the Archdiocese of Denver in 1986.